What is the best way to contact you?

 The deck has gone through many iterations of both design and sampling.
 It actually includes quite a few elements in a compact 31” package.
 It’s made from Canadian Maple and has laser cut grip tape, micro-concave, laser engraving, dual CNC handles, and a kicktail.
 The wheelbase is stable but extremely maneuverable for tight cornering, handles are comfortable and balanced for weight distribution, grip is positioned effectively for all stances, and nose and kick are sized for function and curb appeal.

-We have strongly established relationships with many battery sources from previous work in China so we handpicked our battery vendor, and build a custom pack with exactly the cells and specifications the Riptide needed.
+We have strongly established relationships with many battery sources from previous work in China so we handpicked our battery vendor, and built a custom pack with exactly the cells and specifications the Riptide needed.

 The battery box was custom designed and prototyped in California.
 Several rounds of design, 3D printing, and CNC were completed to ensure proper fitment of the battery and controller, gasket and grommet seals to keep water out, structural strength, heat dissipation, and ideal placement of power switch, charge port, and our custom battery meter.